How do I run two (or more) operating systems on the same computer?

 You are free to set up a dual-boot system, but you do so at your own risk.

-In rare cases - when you need direct access to the hardware, or performance/resources are of primary concern, you might find you need to dual-boot anyway.
+In rare cases - usually when you need direct access to the hardware - you might find you need to dual-boot anyway.

 If so, here's some documentation that can get you started: